 Treasure Bay is quite an impressive theatrical set composing of an indoor lagoon with an authentically replicated 18th-century Spanish galleon anchored right in the center.
 Surrounding the ship is a hexagonal showroom with tiered seating for the audience/diners.
 Each side is designated a color that corresponds with your assigned pirate mascot.

 Now you must be wondering about the food.
 After all, it is a dinner and adventure show.
 Well, I have to say that I was pleasantly surprised.
-My meal included the option of a tomato soup or house salad to start and an entree of a quarter roasted chicken, a shrimp and vegetable skewer, mashed potatoes, and mixed veggies.
+My meal included the option of a tomato soup or house salad to start and an entree of a quarter roasted chicken, a shrimp skewer, mashed potatoes, and mixed veggies.

 The kids’ menu also included soup or salad, as well as breaded chicken nuggets with a side of mashed potatoes, mac n cheese, and fruit (melon).
-For dessert, paid diners received tres leches cake.
+For dessert, diners received tres leches cake.
 Yummy!
 But if you or anyone in your party have any dietary restrictions, there’s also a gluten free, vegan, and vegetarian menu available for both grown-ups and children.
 Just specify your preferences during ticket purchase.

 Pirate’s Dinner Adventure is located in entertainment city Buena Park in North Orange County.
 Nearby attractions include Medieval Times Dinner and Tournament and Knott’s Berry Farm.
 Disneyland and Disney California Adventure in neighboring Anaheim are only six miles away.
 So if you’re from out-of-town and looking to add to your things to do in SoCal or just a local wanting a fun night out with the family, get your tickets to Pirates Take Christmas! before Santa and Mrs. Claus head back to the North Pole.